kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## Why It Worked

-Vector stores solved context limits.
+Vector stores solved context limits
-They made retrieval accurate and interpretable.
+They made retrieval accurate and interpretable
 They enabled private knowledge bases without retraining the model

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.